smolbbsoop/reshade-shaders/REFERENCE.md

  * ui_category_toggle: Set to true to make the boolean value of this variable toggle visibility of the whole category.
  * ui_spacing: Adds space before the UI widget (multiplied by the value of the annotation).
  * ui_units: Adds units description on the slider/drag bar (only used when `ui_type = "drag"` or `ui_type = "slider"`)
- * hidden: Set to true to hide this technique in the UI.
+ * hidden: Set to true to hide this variable in the UI.
+ * noedit: Set to true to show this variable in the UI, but prevent modification.
+ * nosave: Set to true to prevent the value of this variable from being saved to presets.
+ * noreset: Set to true to prevent resetting this variable to its default in the UI.

 Annotations are also used to request special runtime values (via the `source` annotation):